Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Gamepad.md

 # Gamepad Support

-A gamepad is narrowly defined as a device with two thumbsticks, a dpad, and four face buttons.
+A [`Gamepad`](../api/UnityEngine.InputSystem.Gamepad.html) is narrowly defined as a device with two thumbsticks, a dpad, and four face buttons.
 Additionally, they will usually have two shoulder and two trigger buttons.
 Most gamepads also have two buttons in the middle section of the gamepad.

 A gamepad may have additional controls (such as a gyro) which are exposed from the device but each gamepad is guaranteed to at least have the above-mentioned minimum set of controls.